fusepoolP3/p3-transformer-configs/trentino-restaurants/README.md

 1. **Cleaning:** [Batchrefine transformer](https://github.com/fusepoolP3/p3-batchrefine) to align the values in 'Nr' column with the real line number and to convert values in 'Comune', 'Insegna' columns to titlecase.

-2. **Transform to RDF:** Virtuoso RDF transforme http://fusepool.openlinksw.com/ext/csv is used to transform the cleaned dataset into RDF.
+2. **Transform to RDF:** Virtuoso RDF transformer http://fusepool.openlinksw.com/ext/csv is used to transform the cleaned dataset into RDF.
 Data can be transformed both to RDF/XML and Turtle.

 ## Transformed Data